After graduating from university, I was thrown into the sea of adulthood.

-Once you’ve reached that tiny sweet spot at the middle, you’d have attained ikigai, or found fulfilment in whatever you’re doing in your life.
+Once you’ve reached that tiny sweet spot in the middle, you’d have attained ikigai, or found fulfilment in whatever you’re doing in your life.

 1) Something You Love

-This is typically what we call ‘passion’, something we think won’t make us any money.
+This is typically what we call ‘passion’, something we think won’t make us enough money.

-It could be something you’ve enjoyed when you were young, like you found yourself making cupcakes and selling them to your classmates, or drawing imaginary cartoon characters.
+It could be something you enjoyed when you were young.
+For example, you could have been making cupcakes and selling them to your classmates or drawing portraits of people.

-This is something you don’t have to anchor it to anything professional, it is something you wish you could do if you don’t have to worry about money.
+This is something you don’t have to anchor to anything professional; it is something you wish you could do if you don’t have to worry about money.

 2) What You Are Good at